 Timon: If I name thee.
 I'll beat thee, but I should infect my hands.

 Apemantus: I would my tongue could rot them off!

 Timon: Away, thou issue of a mangy dog!
 Choler does kill me that thou art alive; I swound to see thee.

 Apemantus: Would thou wouldst burst!

 Timon: Away, thou tedious rogue!
 I am sorry I shall lose a stone by thee. (throws a stone at him)

 - In Henry IV, Hal and Falstaff spend most of their scenes together trying to top the other in insults.

-Falstaff: 'Sblood, you starveling, you elf-skin, you dried neat's tongue, you bull's pizzle, you stock-fish!
-O for breath to utter what is like thee! you tailor's-yard, you sheath, you bowcase; you vile standing-tuck,—
+'Sblood, you starveling, you elf-skin, you dried neat's tongue, you bull's pizzle, you stock-fish!
+O for breath to utter what is like thee! you tailor's-yard, you sheath, you bowcase; you vile standing-tuck— Hal:

-- Cyrano de Bergerac: Viscount de Valvert and Cyrano engage on this in an epic' way at Act I Scene IV.
-It was not pretty for the Viscount.
+- Cyrano de Bergerac: Viscount de Valvert and Cyrano engage on this in an epic way at Act I Scene IV.
+It is not pretty for the Viscount.